Latitude Zero (film): Special effects

 The immense wall of smoke and flames which erupted from the explosion of the underwater volcano was created using a small water tank against which a camera was secured upside down beneath the water line.
 A sky backdrop was placed behind the water, and colored paints were poured into the water, creating billowing, smoke-like clouds.
 This same method was also used in Atragon (1963) and Dogora, the Space Monster (1964).

 Release

 Latitude Zero was released in Japan on July 29, 1969 with a print that was dubbed into Japanese.
 It received a release in the United States by National General Pictures.
 Akira Takarada and Akihiko Hirata speak English in the English-language version and are not dubbed.
-The film received a test screening in Dallas in July 1969 and received a general theatrical release on December 1970.
-The film was re-issued theatrically in Japan in 1974 on a double bill with Mothra.
+The film received a test screening in Dallas in July 1969 and received a general theatrical release in December 1970.
+The film was re-issued theatrically in Japan in 1974 on a double bill with Mothra as part of the Winter Toho Champion Festival.